Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Finite-dimensional matrices for near-circular ellipses

 \subsubsection{Introduction}

 The algorithm concerning even indices would be similar to the odd one.
-Like in \cite{hks}, one would be able to derive the same equations.
+We will study similar matrices to the odd case.
 Then, it is possible to prove that the dimension of the kernel does not increase.
-Then one would consider caustics of rotation number $\frac{p}{2q}$ for some prime $q$ and odd $p$.
-Then, we will prove that the dimension of the kernel decreases for some such $q$.
+Then one would consider caustics of rotation number $\frac{p}{2q_1}$ for some prime $q_1$ and odd $p$.
+Then, we will prove that the dimension of the kernel decreases, when $q_1$ is $q_0$-good.

-However, in order to proceed with all of this, we first need to obtain some new equations to add to ones that were already obtained in \cite{hks}.